mrfoxhatails/T480-hackintosh/.github/README.md

 | Storage        | Western Digital Blue SN570 1TB     |
 | Thunderbolt    | JHL6240 Thunderbolt 3 LP Alpine Ridge |

-Repository descriptios says `"and probably other models`, there is a chance that similar models could use this EFI and may not present problems in the using.
+Repository descriptios says `"and probably other models"`, there is a chance that similar models could use this EFI and may not present problems in the using.
 Some tested and succesful installation models could be:
 - ThinkPad T580.
 Tested by [rvlphee](https://github.com/HBlanqueto/T480-hackintosh/issues/2)

 <br/>